geveh/ReportingBias/README.md

 The codes are written in the statistical programming language R (https://www.r-project.org/) and run using the Graphical User Interface RStudio (https://rstudio.com) from a MS Windows 10 OS.
 Please install both softwares on your machine.

+The R codes depend on a number of packages.
+Please install those before running the codes.
 The comments within the scripts provide further details on model dependencies and usage of functions.

 ## Scripts